 Alexander J. Field

-Professor Field’s current research is in two main areas.
-The first, aimed at better integrating the human sciences, is reflected in his 2001 book, Altruistically Inclined?
-The Behavioral Sciences, Evolutionary Theory, and the Origins of Reciprocity, which won the 2003 Alpha Sigma Nu National Book Award in the Social Sciences.
-Recently published articles in this area include "Group Selection and Behavioral Economics," in the Handbook of Contemporary Behavioral Economics: Foundations and Developments (2006), "Beyond Foraging", which appeared in the December 2007 Journal of Institutional Economics, and "Why Multilevel Selection Matters", in the Journal of Bioeconomics (December 2008).
-His paper "Prosociality and the Military" is forthcoming in the Journal of Bioeconomics, and "Schelling, von Neumann, and the Event that didn't Occur" recently appeared in Games (2014).
+Field’s concern with the influence of variation in institutions and norms on outcomes, evident in the emphasis on socialization in his thesis, led to a variety of publications, including his second most frequently cited article, “The Problem with Neoclassical Institutional Economics: A Critique with Special Reference to the North-Thomas Model of pre-1500 Europe," Explorations in Economic History (1982), as well as "Microeconomics, Norms, and Rationality," Economic Development and Cultural Change (1984), and “Do Legal Systems Matter?"
+Explorations in Economic History 28 (1991).
+This in turn developed into a broader interest in behavioral and experimental economics, including evolutionary and biological influences on behavior, reflected in his 2001 book, Altruistically Inclined?
+The Behavioral Sciences, Evolutionary Theory, and the Origins of Reciprocity (Michigan) which won the 2003 Alpha Sigma Nu National Book Award in the Social Sciences.
+Subsequent contributions in this vein include "Group Selection and Behavioral Economics," in Handbook of Contemporary Behavioral Economics: Foundations and Developments (2006), "Beyond Foraging" (2007), in Journal of Institutional Economics, and "Why Multilevel Selection Matters", in Journal of Bioeconomics (December 2008).
+His paper "Prosociality and the Military" appeared in the Journal of Bioeconomics (2014), and "Schelling, von Neumann, and the Event that didn't Occur" in Games (2014)

-His second area of current interest is in macroeconomic history with a focus on technology and productivity.
-His article "The Most Technologically Progressive Decade of the Twentieth Century" appeared in the September 2003 American Economic Review.
-Other recent articles include “Technological Change and U.S. Economic Growth in the Interwar Years,” Journal of Economic History (March 2006), “Technical Change and U.S. Economic Growth: The Interwar Period and the 1990s” in Paul Rhode and Gianni Toniolo, eds.
-The Global Economy in the 1990s: A Long Run Perspective (2006), “The Equipment Hypothesis and U.S. Economic Growth," Explorations in Economic History (January 2007), "The Origins of U.S. Total Factor Productivity Growth in the Golden Age,” Cliometrica (April 2007), “The Impact of the Second World War on U.S. Productivity Growth” Economic History Review (2008) and "U.S. Economic Growth in the Gilded Age,” Journal of Macroeconomics (March 2009).
-His book A Great Leap Forward: 1930s Depression and US Economic Growth, published by Yale University Press, was selected as a 2011 Choice Outstanding Academic Title in the Economics category.
-In 2012 it received the Alice Hanson Jones Biennial Book Award as well as the 2012 Alpha Sigma Nu National Book Award in Social Sciences.
-His most recent papers include "The Saving and Loan Insolvencies in the Shadow of the Great Recession" and a review essay on Thomas Piketty's best seller, Capital in the Twenty First Century in the Journal of Economic History(September 2014).
+His interest in the macroeconomics of the supply side continued, his work blending growth accounting with narrative history, as evident in his most frequently cited article, “The Most Technologically Progressive Decade of the Twentieth Century,” American Economic Review (2003), which highlighted strong total factor productivity growth across the 1929-1941 period.
+Other articles reflecting this approach include “Technological Change and U.S. Economic Growth in the Interwar Years,” Journal of Economic History (March 2006), “Technical Change and U.S. Economic Growth: The Interwar Period and the 1990s” in The Global Economy in the 1990s: A Long Run Perspective (2006), “The Origins of U.S. Total Factor Productivity Growth in the Golden Age,” Cliometrica (2007), “The Impact of the Second World War on U.S. Productivity Growth” Economic History Review (2008), “U.S. Economic Growth in the Gilded Age,” Journal of Macroeconomics (2009), and “The Procyclical Behavior of Total Factor Productivity in the United States, 1890-2004,” Journal of Economic History (2010).
+His book, A Great Leap Forward: 1930s Depression and US Economic Growth, published by Yale University Press in 2011, consolidated this and other work, and was selected as a 2011 Choice Outstanding Academic Title in the Economics category.
+In 2012 it received the Alice Hanson Jones Biennial Book Award from the Economic History Association as well as the 2012 Alpha Sigma Nu National Book Award in Social Sciences.

-Professor Field edited Research in Economic History for over ten years, and served on the editorial boards of the Journal of Economic History and Explorations in Economic History, and for over twenty years as Associate Editor of the Journal of Economic Literature.
-He was Executive Director of the Economic History Association between 2004 and 2012, on the National Science Foundation's Economics Panel in 2005 and 2006, and is currently on the Advisory Board ofCliometrica and the Journal of Bioeconomics.
+Professor Field served for over twenty years as Associate Editor of the Journal of Economic Literature, and edited Research in Economic History for ten years.
+He has served on the editorial boards of the Journal of Economic History and Explorations in Economic History, as Executive Director of the Economic History Association between 2004 and 2012, and on the National Science Foundation's Economics Panel in 2005 and 2006.
 During the academic year 2013-14, he participated in the Phi Beta Kappa Visiting Scholars Program.